 Building Insurance: AHSC responsibility Public Liability Insurance: AHSC responsibility - Minimum \$20 million Other Insurance: AHSC responsibility Lessee Maintenance: AHSC to keep and maintain every part of the internal areas of the site in good and substantial repair and condition, including structural works of the car park.
 Environmental Maintenance: City responsibility The City engaged an environmental report, completed by Western Environment and dated 9 July 2020.
 Subsequent environmental reports will be prepared before the eleventh anniversary of the Commencement Date and before the expiry date, in each case at the cost of AHSC.
 In the event a subsequent environmental reports contamination AHSC will be responsible for any contamination to the extent caused or contributed to, or exacerbated by AHSC.
 For example, if contamination has emanated from the operations of a tenant in the Centre, that would the responsibility of AHSC.
-Structural Maintenance: AHSC responsibility A report has been arranged by AHSC to confirm that the car park structure is in a sound condition.
+Structural Maintenance: AHSC responsibility A report has been arranged by AHSC to confirm the condition of the car park structure.
+The report is pending at the time of the present report, and is anticipated to be received in March or April 2021.
+The report is expected to confirm that the structure remains sound.
+However, in the event that maintenance works are recommended in the report, these would be the responsibility of AHSC and would be confirmed in the new lease.
 Subsequent structural reports will be prepared before the eleventh anniversary of the Commencement Date and before the expiry date, in each case at the cost of AHSC.
 AHSC is responsible for rectifying structural issues identified in the structural reports.
 Make Good: AHSC must remove its property and leave Reserve 43984 in good repair and condition.
 The car park structure will be left in situ, which is a continuation of the position under the Prior Lease.
-Quiet Enjoyment: Quiet enjoyment of the site may be affected from time to time by works or trading in public places that the City or its agents may reasonably undertake or facilitate in the vicinity of the Reserve 43984 that may include but are not limited to: disruption to utilities; disruption or closure of roads, reserves and road reserves;

-pedestrian movement and access; vehicle movement, damage, access and parking; vibration and noise; and dust and dirt.
+Quiet Enjoyment: Quiet enjoyment of the site may be affected from time to time by works or trading in public places that the City or its agents may reasonably undertake or facilitate in the vicinity of the Reserve 43984 that may include but are not limited to: disruption to utilities; disruption or closure of roads, reserves and road reserves; pedestrian movement and access; vehicle movement, damage, access and parking; vibration and noise; and dust and dirt.
 The City will not be liable to compensate AHSC in the event that the above affects AHSC's quiet enjoyment of the site.
 Lease preparation and costs The lease will be prepared by the City at its cost, with each party to pay its own costs for lease review and negotiation.